MortezaBashsiz/nipovpn/README.md

 # NipoVPN
 A powerfull proxy to hide your http packets inside a fake http request.

+## Usecases

+### Bypass filtering
+This could help you to bypass the filtering in your country.

+### Hide your requests in the Internet
+If you want to hide your HTTP requests in the Internet, this proxy could help you.

 ## Flow
 Here you can see the logical flow of a single request from first step to get the response
 ```mermaid